 - Golden Snitch: Definitely not crazy but still noticeable: Each hit on Dedede is worth 5k, and defeating him nets 150k.
 This last bonus alone is worth about as much as half of a well played game.

-- Nintendo Hard: Many players consider Pinball Land to be this, as Kirby has very few lives, insanely hard difficulty, a limited save feature, and hard bosses.
+- Nintendo Hard: Kirby has very few lives, insanely hard difficulty, a limited save feature, and hard bosses.
 This is not an easy game, at all.

 - Overlord Jr.: Poppy Bros.
-Jr. is this to Poppy Boss Sr.
+Jr. is this to Poppy Bros.
+Sr.

-- Spelling Bonus: Spelling E-X-T-R-A earns an extra life for Kirby.
+- Spelling E-X-T-R-A earns an extra life for Kirby.

 - W-A-R-P-S-T-A-R advances the multiplier and activates the aforementioned Warp Star to the board selection hub, possibly allowing to pick up additional E-X-T-R-A letters.

 - Each board also has specific spellings, which advance the bonus and shoot Kirby a level upwards.

 - Spiritual Successor: To Revenge of the 'Gator, the previous pinball game from HAL Laboratories.

 - Timed Mission: Each bonus stage has a time limit.

 - Villain: Exit, Stage Left: After defeating King Dedede, a brief cutscene appears in which Kirby confronts the worn-out penguin.
 Then a mook appears and unceremoniously stomps Kirby, followed by every other enemy and boss in the game (save for Whispy).
 Kirby then gives them chase, and the game starts over with your current score.

 - Wrap Around: In Whispy Woods' and Poppy Bros.'s boss rooms, as well as the Cloudy Clouds bonus level, Kirby can go to one edge of the screen and come out of the opposite one.